janmarthedal/janmr.com/src/blog/2009/10/computing-the-greatest-common-divisor.md

 #### The GMP Library

-The same test method and data files as the SputArithmetic test were used, and GMP equivalents of this article's Euclid and optimized Stein algorithms were tested.
+The same test method and data files as the Kanooth Numbers test were used, and GMP equivalents of this article's Euclid and optimized Stein algorithms were tested.
 The results can be seen in Figure&nbsp;2.
 This time, Euclid's algorithm was faster than Stein's for all number sizes.

 <figure>
   <img class="img-responsive" alt="Figure 2" src="/media/gcd_gmp.png" title="GCD algorithms using GMP">
   <figcaption><strong>Figure 2.</strong> Average number of bits per input number along the 1. axis, and average milliseconds per gcd along the 2. axis.</figcaption>
 </figure>

-Although this article is by no means a SputArithmetic versus GMP face-off, a comparison can rightly be made.
+Although this article is by no means a Kanooth Numbers versus GMP face-off, a comparison can rightly be made.
 The exact same input data and equivalent algorithms were used.
 For Euclid's algorithm, the GMP algorithm was consistently 4.5-5.0 times faster.
 The same was the case for Stein's algorithm, although the running times approached each other as the bit size of the input numbers went down.

 One more algorithm was tested, by the way, and that was GMP's own gcd algorithm.
 The results were not shown in the figure, however, because they were (as good as) identical to the results of the Stein algorithm.
 According to the [GMP manual](https://gmplib.org/manual/Binary-GCD.html), the binary Stein's algorithm is in fact used.
 For large input numbers, however, GMP's own gcd function apparently switches to another method.
 The same page also states that the *&#8220;binary algorithm has so far been found to be faster than the Euclidean algorithm everywhere.&#8221;* Well, not everywhere.